Chapter 2:

 One hundred and sixty, one hundred and fifty-one.

-He placed his hand on the gun in his back pocket, thinking back to the impact it had left on solid concrete.
+Placing his hand on the gun in his back pocket, he pictured the impact it had left on solid concrete.
+Crawling, his bile rose up in his throat, but he swallowed it straight back down into his stomach.

 One hundred and thirty-three, one hundred and thirty-two.